niplav/site/data.md

 Finally I rename the mood columns simply to "happy", "content", "relaxed", and "horny".

-The file contains (because of a slight screwup) some duplicated entries.<!--TODO: remove these (by hand or otherwise?)-->

 CSV [here](./data/mood.csv), the data quality is mediocre (long stretches of not responding to questions, giving more conservative (closer to
 50) answers over time, starting to use activities around July 2022